sudheerj/javascript-interview-questions/README.md

 404. ### What is the easiest way to resize an array

-     The length property of array is useful to resize or empty an array quickly.
+     The length property of an array is useful to resize or empty an array quickly.
 Let's apply length property on number array to resize the number of elements from 5 to 2,

      ```javascript
      var array = [1, 2, 3, 4, 5];